LaMonte Wade Jr Player Props: Giants vs. White Sox

 - The pitching staff for the White Sox had a collective nine K/9 last season, the eighth-best in MLB.

-- The White Sox's 3.96 team ERA ranked 16th among all MLB pitching staffs.
+- The White Sox had a 3.96 team ERA that ranked 16th among all MLB pitching staffs.

-- Kopech will make his first start of the season for the White Sox.
+- The White Sox will send Cease (0-0) out to make his second start of the season.

-- The 26-year-old right-hander last appeared Wednesday, Sept.
-14 against the Colorado Rockies, when he started and went five innings.
+- His most recent time out was on Thursday against the Houston Astros, when the right-hander tossed 6 1/3 innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.